DS-spain/msc-thesis/README.md

  • Sensor validated on GaN Buck Converter & SiC PFC Boost Converter (CrCM).
  • Simplified quasi-static PEEC solver to compute mutual inductance for the coplanar topology.

+## Disclaimer

-## WARNING: Some design steps and procedures were deliberately omitted from the text.
+> **WARNING:** Some design steps, procedures and conclusions were deliberately omitted from the text.

-## WARNING: The preliminary solver is not optimized and works as a proof of concept.
+> **WARNING:** The preliminary solver is not optimized and works as a proof of concept.

 ---